omrajepatil/Signup-Login-form/README.md

  3) Start the Development Server: npm run dev

-This will start the development server and open the application in your default browser.
-The application will be running on http://localhost:3000.

 (b) Design Choices Made

   1) React with TypeScript:
      The project was built using React, a popular JavaScript library for building user interfaces, with TypeScript for type safety.
 TypeScript ensures that we catch potential bugs during development and improves code maintainability.

   2) Formik was used to simplify the form handling process.
     It provides built-in handling for form state, validation, and error messages, which reduces the boilerplate code needed      to manage forms in React.